notaryproject/.github/SECURITY.md

 ## Reporting a Vulnerability

-We're extremely grateful for security researchers and users who report vulnerabilities to the Notation community.
-All reports are thouroughly investigated by a set of Notation maintainers.
+We're extremely grateful for security researchers and users who report vulnerabilities to the Notary Project community.
+All reports are thouroughly investigated by a set of Notary Project maintainers.

-To make a report plese use the GitHub Security Vulnerability Disclosure process for each one of the Notation repositories.
+To make a report plese use the GitHub Security Vulnerability Disclosure process for each one of the Notary Project repositories.
 Here are the links to report vulnerabilities for each repository:

 - [Notation CLI Vulnerability Report](https://github.com/notaryproject/notation/security/advisories/new)
 - [Notation-Go Library Vulnerability Report](https://github.com/notaryproject/notation-go/security/advisories/new)